AdamSobieski/Narratology/Content/Automata.md

 }
 ```

-## Type Casting
+## Casting Navigables to Different Types

-Extension methods for casting automata navigators to different types can be developed using wrappers.
+Extension methods for casting automata navigables to different types can be developed using wrappers.

 # Tree Automata